balexandermunoz/st-input-slider/README.md

   - `marks` (bool): Set initial and final marks.
 The default is `false`.
   - `disableUnderline` (bool): If `True`, the underline of the input box is disabled.
 The default is `False`.
   - `labelPosition` (str): The position of the label.
 Can be `"top"` or `"left"`.
 The default is `"top"`.
+  - `labelTextAlign`: str, "left", "center", "right", "justify","inherit".
+Default is "left".
+The text alignment of the label.
   - `fontSize` (float): The font size.
 The default is `12`.
   - `endAdornment` (str): Default None.
 The text at the end of the input box.
   - `labelWidth`: str, default is `20%`.
 The width of the label.